 Users and Designated HMIS Agency Contacts should report all unlawful access of HMIS and unlawful attempted access of HMIS.
 This includes theft of usernames and passwords.
 Security incidents should be reported to the ICA System Administrator.
 The ICA System Administrator will use the HMIS user audit trail report to determine the extent of the breach of security.

+3.13 PROHIBITED HMIS ACTIVITIES

+The use of any Artificial Intelligence (AI) in the HMIS is prohibited.

+The use of HMIS screen sharing, screenshots or other visuals that are of the inside of the HMIS during public presentations is prohibited by non- ICA staff.
+If agencies would like to conduct internal meetings or trainings for their HMIS users, they will need to contact ICA to review the contents of what they will be reviewing.

 4. Data Requirements